 1 And we submit that two years and eight months would not be adequate.
 But even 2 in the event that your Honours took into account the entire period of four and a half 3 years, that this would also not be adequate.
 And my colleague Ms Regué will 4 expand on that point.
 5 Returning now to the question of Mr Gaddafi's release.
 6 At the time of his purported release in April 2016, Mr Gaddafi was being held by an 7 armed group which was not under the authority or following the instructions of the 8 internationally recognised Government of National Accord.
 9 And your Honour asked yesterday if Mr Gaddafi was not released pursuant to 10 Law No. 6, then what is the alternative?
 We say, your Honours, if Mr Gaddafi was 11 released, there was no legal basis at all for his release.
 In other words, it was an 12 unlawful release.
 And this understanding was confirmed today by the Libyan 13 minister of justice, Mr Lamlom.
-In fact, Mr Lamlom submitted that the active release 14 of Mr Gaddafi could even be characterised as a crime under Libyan law of aiding and 15 abetting a fugitive to evade justice.
-And that's consistent with the position taken 16 previously by the attorney general's office.
+In fact, Mr Lamlom submitted that the act of 14 releasing of Mr Gaddafi could even be characterised as a crime under Libyan law of 15 aiding and abetting a fugitive to evade justice.
+And that's consistent with the 16 position taken previously by the attorney general's office.
 17 In its 18 September 2018 letter, when commenting on the purported release of Mr 18 Gaddafi, it stated, quote, this was "nothing more than a factual action that has no legal 19 value except to undermine the competent authorities," end quote.
 And further, 20 quote, "It is unworthy of any consideration and has no legal impact whatsoever."
 21 End of quote.
-22 In contrast, your Honours, there is overwhelming evidence, including clear to Mr Gaddafi's case.
-So, your Honours, we say, given all these reasons, the
+22 In contrast, your Honours, there is overwhelming evidence, including clear 23 statements from the attorney general's office that Law No. 6 was not validly applied 24 to Mr Gaddafi's case.
+So, your Honours, we say, given all these reasons, the 25 Chamber was correct and reasonable not to rely on the fact of Mr Gaddafi's purported